This page has moved to here!

 Location & Facilities

-Located in Burlington, the University of Vermont and teaching hospital partner Fletcher Allen Health Care serve as Vermont’s academic medical center.
+Located in Burlington, the University of Vermont and teaching hospital partner The University of Vermont Medical Center serve as Vermont’s academic medical center.
 The Department of Psychiatry is located on the University Health Campus at 1 South Prospect Street in Burlington.
 Learn more about living in Burlington.

-The Department of Psychiatry, in conjunction with Fletcher Allen Health Care, operates two clinical locations in Burlington.
+The Department of Psychiatry, in conjunction with The University of Vermont Medical Center, operates two clinical locations in Burlington.
 One at the Medical Center Campus, and one at University Health Center Campus.